 Highland Joint School District #305 is committed to providing a workplace and educational environment, that are free from sex and gender-based harassment, discrimination, and retaliation.
 Accordingly, the District prohibits harassment and discrimination on the basis of sex, sexual orientation, gender, gender identity, and pregnancy, as well as retaliation against individuals who report allegations of sex and gender-based harassment and discrimination, file a formal complaint, or participate in a grievance process.
+Policy 430.0

-Policy 430.0 subjected to sex or gender-based harassment, discrimination, or retaliation should report the incident to the Title IX Coordinator, who will provide information about supportive measures and the applicable grievance process.
+Students, employees, or other members of the District community who believe that they have been subjected to sex or gender-based harassment, discrimination, or retaliation should report the incident to the Title IX Coordinator, who will provide information about supportive measures and the applicable grievance process.
 Violations of this policy may result in discipline for both students and Highland Joint School District employees.
 Policy 430P